JohnyVasamsetti/learning-notes/infra/Aws_ReadMe.md

     OriginGroup -> An origin group includes two origins (a primary origin and a second origin to failover to) and a failover criteria that you specify.

-    a geographic restriction for the delivery of content -> cloudfront

     tightly-coupled High Performance Computing -> Elastic Fabric Adapter

     two regions lo low latency queries annadante inka global db eh ( dynamodb, aurora )